Skip to content

 ctx.dom.inject(target, html, position?)

 Inject sanitized HTML into the host document.
+Returns the wrapper element containing the parsed content.

 const card = ctx.dom.inject(